freekoder/go-project-boilerplate/README.md

 # Blueprint/Boilerplate for golang service project

 Boilerplate for fast golang service development.
+This project can be useful for golang beginners as a collection of service recipes.

 ## Project layout
 https://github.com/golang-standards/project-layout